We'll Meet Again

 Members of the public have been very generous, and on occasion have donated WW2 items that have been in their possession for years or been owned by a close family member who has passed away and they wished to share their memories with others.
 One such item is an Anderson Shelter which is on display at the edge of the Parade Ground along with some wartime bicycles.

 Our Lancaster bomber cockpit which was featured in the 2019 film Lancaster Skies, has been fitted with a computer system delivering a 3D VR (virtual reality) flight experience.
-Adjacent seats are available for the pilot’s family or friends and there is a large screen where they can see what the pilot is seeing through their VR goggles. ear the engines, feel the vibration - be amazed!
+Adjacent seats are available for the pilot’s family or friends and there is a large screen where they can see what the pilot is seeing through the VR goggles. hear the engines, feel the vibration - be amazed!

 The Blitz Experience.